imgag/T2T_ONT/doc/03_data_qc.md

 - N50 has approximately doubled (Good!)
 - Output has halved and increased in variance
-- One FC still performed well, 3 others poor
+- 3 Flowcells have very low output, the other 3 are moderate.

 ![UL overview](img/minknow_metrics_B3.png)